 Data Tags: Required on all photography exhibits.
-Tags are at https://go.unl.edu/ne4h- photography, or at the Extension office.
+Tags are here, or at the Extension office.
 Attach data tags to the back of the photo or include as page one of your photo showcase.

 Portfolios: Must include the following information: 1) 1-page max bio, 2) table of contents, 3) year each photo was taken, 4) title for each image, 5) device make and model used to capture each image and 6) reflections for each photo.
 When writing reflections, youth should focus on what new photography techniques or skills they were practicing when they took the photo, what makes the image successful, and what could have been done to improve the image.
 Portfolios may be presented in either print or digital formats: